Updated January 7 2021.

 Congress recently approved a second round of direct payments to help individuals and families deal with COVID-19.
 Most payments will be distributed automatically, and individuals can check their payment status here.
 More information is also available here.

 In response to the COVID-19 pandemic, Congress recently approved loan forbearance and related assistance for homeowners with federally-backed mortgages through the U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Agriculture (USDA), the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA), and Fannie Mae and Freddie Mac.

 More information about available assistance can be found on the Consumer Financial Protection Bureau’s (CFPB) website here.

 The CARES Act also put in place protections for renters in federally-supported housing by putting in place a moratorium on evictions for up to 120 days beginning on March 27, 2020.
 In addition, landlords in federally-supported housing can seek loan forbearance in order to ease the burden of rent payments.
 Eviction moratoriums and loan forbearance protections end on various dates, based on the program.
 The website above also provides details on these protections.

-If you are a renter or homeowner with questions, the Legal Aid Society of Hawaii has produced a frequently asked questions (FAQ) document with answers to questions about the CARES Act’s provisions, as well as specific policies put in place by Hawaii State and local government.
+If you are a renter or homeowner with questions, the Legal Aid Society of Hawaii has produced a frequently asked questions (FAQ) website with answers to questions about the CARES Act’s provisions, as well as specific policies put in place by Hawaii State and local government.
 You can learn more about the Legal Aid Society of Hawaii and the services they provide to renters, homeowners, and consumers on their website at: https://www.legalaidhawaii.org/

 Borrowers concerned about their ability to pay their loans are encouraged to contact their lenders during this time.
 More information can be found on the CFPB’s website here.